-Step 1: On the Remote Computer, Share the DVD Drive
+3.2.1.1 Step 1: On the Remote Computer, Share the DVD Drive

-The remote DVD drive that you want to use must allow shared access.
+The remote DVD drive must allow shared access.
 To set this up, perform these steps on the remote computer that has the DVD drive:

-- Log in to the remote computer as an Administrator user. - 2.
-Start Windows Explorer. - Right-click the DVD drive letter and choose Sharing (or Sharing and Security). - Click the Sharing tab and do the following: - a.
+- Log in to the remote computer as an Administrator user. - Start Windows Explorer. - Right-click the DVD drive letter and choose Sharing (or Sharing and Security). - Click the Sharing tab and do the following: - a.
 Select Share this folder. - b.
 In Share name, give it a share name such as dvd.
-You will use this name when you map the DVD drive on the local computer.
+You must use this name when you map the DVD drive on the local computer.
 See Step d under Step 1 of the next procedure. - c.
 Click Permissions.
-You need at least "read" permission for the user who will be accessing it to install Oracle Database. - d.
+You need at least "read" permission for the user to access the DVD drive to install Oracle Database. - d.
 Click OK when you are finished. - Insert the DVD labeled Oracle Database 10g Release 2 (10.2) into the DVD drive.

-Step 2: On the Local Computer, Map the DVD Drive
+3.2.1.2 Step 2: On the Local Computer, Map the DVD Drive